light gray lines

 Usage of ML across BFSI organizations

-Many leading financial institutions like Bank of America, Mastercard, PayPal, and JPMorgan Chase already leverage machine learning.
+Leading financial institutions like Bank of America, Mastercard, PayPal, and JPMorgan Chase already leverage machine learning.
 New fintech companies are also competing for leadership in the financial ML arena.
-Moreover, these fintechs often pioneer successful ML implementations across use cases, setting a higher bar for the entire industry.
-Examples include Zest AI (underwriting), Robinhood (investment recommendations), and TrueAccord (debt collection).

 What is machine learning?